Jeevanandanj/angular-input-decimal-separator/README.md

 4. Thousand separator can be enabled and disabled by the user.
 By default the thousand separtor wil be enabled.
 If user wants to force to disable, apply the attribute as apply-thousand-delimiter="false"

+You are free to use/update/modify.
+No hidden terms and conditions.